sniporbob/PiRaTN/README.md

     sudo nano /etc/systemd/system/socatPositRx.Service

 Find the following section and adjust the second IP address (the one after the colon : ) to match the IP address you specified in the tncattach.service file.
+This will be unique for each Pi.

 ip-add-membership=224.10.10.1:10.99.99.1

 If you have changed from the default IP address subnets you must edit all four of the socat .service files and change the IP addresses to match what you have specified.
-Do not change any IP address beginning with 224 or 239.
+Do not change any of the IP address beginning with 224 or 239.

 # Automatic Startup